-The chair of the Budget and Facilities Committee shall be a member of the UH Faculty Advisory Committee on Purchasing and Plant Operations.
 The chair of the Faculty Affairs Committee or designee shall be a member of the UH Faculty Advisory Committee on Human Resources.

-FIVE - Members of the Research and Scholarship Committee and the Undergraduate Committee shall be elected to their respective committees as senators by the eligible faculty within their college.
+FIVE - Members of the Research and Scholarship Committee, the Undergraduate Committee, and the Graduate and Professional Studies Committee shall be elected to their respective committees as senators by the eligible faculty within their college.
 The committees in consultation with the Executive Committee may appoint additional voting and non-voting members as needed based on required expertise.
-The chairs of the Research and Scholarship Committee and Undergraduate Committee shall be senators and shall be elected by the Senate members of the respective committee.
+The chairs of the committees shall be senators and shall be elected by the Senate members of the respective committee.

 In order to be eligible for nomination for election to the Research and Scholarship Committee, the faculty member must satisfy the following criteria: